YCY198888/FAMIC/README.md

 ## Quick Start

-### 1. HuggingFace Authentication (if needed)
+### 1. HuggingFace Authentication

+**Note**: Authentication is **not required** for the Twitter and Wine datasets used in this repository.
+The datasets, tokenizers, and model weights are publicly available on HuggingFace.

-If the repository is private or gated, authenticate with HuggingFace:
+If you encounter authentication errors or need to access private repositories, you can authenticate with HuggingFace:

 ```python
 import os